bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 The bpipe plugin is so simple and flexible, you may call it the "Swiss Army Knife" of the current existing plugins for Bareos.

-The bpipe plugin is specified in the Include section of your Job’s FileSet resource in your :file:`bareos-dir.conf`.
+The bpipe plugin is specified in the Include section of your Job’s FileSet resource.

 .. code-block:: bareosconfig
    :caption: bpipe fileset